 - 1 cup strong coffee, brewed and cooled to room temperature

 - 1 tablespoon vanilla extract

-- Line an 8-inch cake pan with parchment paper.
+Line an 8-inch cake pan with parchment paper.
+(The pan should be at least 3 inches deep).
 Then butter the entire surface of the inside and dust it with flour.

 Cooking times might vary slightly depending on how your oven is calibrated, the pan you use, etc.